Netz00/Netz00/README.md

 - 🔭 I'm an Computer Science student at [FESB](https://www.fesb.unist.hr/) 🇭🇷.
 - 🌱 I'm also a passionate web developer interested in software architecture, security, and big data.

-- 🤔 Here are some of technologies, languages, CASE tools, ..., I used through all these years:
+- ⚡ Here are some of technologies, languages, CASE tools, ..., I used through all these years:
+  - (🤔 It may seem a lot of icons, but it's just (light) fullstack at 2020s.)

 ![techStack](./assets/techStack.png)